-The internal C515C XRAM is enabled by bit XMAP0 in the SYSCON register, the data memory address range F000H - FFFFH is mapped to the emulator, and there is a memory access (MOVX) to the internal XRAM.
+- The internal C517A XRAM is enabled by bit XMAP0 in the SYSCON register, the data memory address range F000H FFFFH is mapped to the emulator, and there is a memory access (MOVX) to the internal XRAM.
 This state is illegal.
-When the C515C internal XRAM is enabled and accesses are made to it, the data memory address range F000H - FFFFH needs to be mapped to the target. • Single-chip mode is selected by the EA pin from the target (during the last reset), a code memory address range is mapped to the target, and there is code access to one of the addresses in this range.
+When the C517A internal XRAM is enabled and accesses are made to it, the data memory address range F000H FFFFH needs to be mapped to the target. - The EA pin from the target (during the last reset) selects single-chip mode, a code memory address range is mapped to the target, and there is code access to one of the addresses in this range.
 This state is illegal.
-In single-chip mode all of the code memory needs to be mapped to the emulator and not to the target, because the 64K code memory is internal to the C515C controller.
+In single-chip mode all of the code memory needs to be mapped to the emulator and not to the target, because the 64K code memory is internal to the C517A controller.

-If one of these illegal states occurs, the Map Error LED turns on simultaneously with the C515C controller entering the reset state, signaling the illegal state.
+If one of these illegal states occurs, the Map Error LED turns on simultaneously with the C517A controller entering the reset state, signaling the illegal state.
 This state is maintained until you push the reset button.
 Leaving the map error state is done only by pressing the reset button S1 on the pod.
 This prevents repetitive occurrences of the illegal state until you fix the problem.